marksull/fmcapi/example/readme.md

 ### Separating logic and data
 The "new" way to write code is to separate the logic from the data.
 This means importing a "data file" to be run against the code.
 You can find that code example in the 'logic_separate_from_data' directory.
+(The program_logic.py is the Python script to run.
+It references the userdata.yml file for it's content.)
 Pros:
 *  With data and logic separated the data can be "switched out" quickly with out having to read/modify the code.
 *  The logic and be updated and tested against a sample dataset and then ONLY the code can be shared with other users.